ScryEngineering/scrygroup.com/content/blog-posts/2019-08-06/Miswanting.md

 > Miswanting refers to the fact that people sometimes make mistakes about how much they will like something in the future.
 That is, people often mispredict the duration of their good and bad feelings.
 >

-When we're charged with making what may easily be million-dollar decisions about the direction of a project, features we need in our software, hiring a new team member or the recruiting process itself, we can't afford miscalculations.
+When we're tasked with making what may easily be million-dollar decisions about the direction of a project, features we need in our software, hiring a new team member or the recruiting process itself, we can't afford miscalculations.
 One critical mistake could mean we chart the wrong path and end up with a solution that doesn't satisfy our pain points or solve our problem.

 For example, imagine the following situation: Paul is an IT manager for a manufacturing company with 150 employees.
 He needs to find a better system for employee onboarding, as the company's current process is piecemeal and convoluted.
 He's even a bit embarrassed by it, so he commits to tackling the issue.